LoopKit/loopdocs/docs/browser/prepare-fork.md

 **Important**

 > Your personal *GitHub* account is still needed.
 The free organization points to your private account as a member.
-Please do not try to delete your personal *GitHub* account.
+If you delete your personal *GitHub* account, you lose access to your organization account too.

 ## Already Have&nbsp;<span translate="no">LoopWorkspace</span>?